platypie/platypie/README.md

 ## Install it

 So far this assumes you're on a unix based system.
 This is alpha software, and it doesn't do much at the moment.
 It's only worth the installation if you intend to help us test it.
+Streamlining installation is a priority, but so far we're just assembling the core.
+Things are likely to change around.

 First satisfy the dependencies.
 `sudo apt-get install git build-essential make`